Tom Sizemore, 'Saving Private Ryan' actor, has died at 61

 He replaced Harvey Keitel in Devil in a Blue Dress and backed up his hero Robert De Niro as part of a criminal gang in Heat.
 Then, in Saving Private Ryan, Sizemore delivered the line that helps convince his group of fellow traumatized Army soldiers that searching for their lost comrade might be the one decent thing they do during the ugliness of World War II.

 But Sizemore's life went off the rails after appearing in a few more massive Hollywood war films, including Black Hawk Down and Pearl Harbor.
-He was convicted of assaulting his then-fiancée, Heidi Fleiss, who had been known as the "Hollywood Madam," in 2003.
-He was arrested multiple times for driving under the influence, possessing drugs and domestic violence.
-And he allegedly behaved inappropriately with an 11-year-old girl on a film set, according to some cast and crewmembers, although a claim was dismissed in 2020.
+He was convicted of assaulting his then-fiancée Heidi Fleiss, who had been known as the "Hollywood Madam," in 2003.
+He was arrested multiple times for driving under the influence, possessing drugs and for domestic violence.
+And he allegedly behaved inappropriately with an 11-year-old girl on a film set, according to some cast and crew members, although the claim was dismissed in 2020.

 Sizemore managed to keep working.
 He starred in the lowest-grossing movie of 2006.
 And repeatedly, he tried to get clean.
 When Sizemore appeared on Celebrity Rehab with Dr. Drew in 2010, he said it was his ninth stint in treatment and described his periods of sobriety as the happiest in his life.